nikitavoloboev/data/research/solving-problems.md

 I like to be methodical when approaching and solving problems I have.

-For me solving a problem usually involves going through these three steps:
+For me solving a problem usually involves going through these four steps:
 1. Finding what the problem I want to solve is.
 2. Breaking the problem down to smaller parts I can solve.
 3. Finding an answer to these smaller parts.